sagargc/simple-school-with-zoom-meeting-api/README.md

-# Simple School Admin, Teacher nas Studnet with laravel and PHP 7.
+# Simple School Admin, and nas Studnet with laravel and PHP 7.

 # Features